A few summers ago, I had an arrest warrant issued for me over one of my rental properties. At first, I was a little in shock.

 It’s one of the best things I’ve ever done, as they not only managed tenants, handled repairs, and, of course, did all the bookkeeping, but they also did many other tasks, like meeting inspectors and contractors, paying my bills for me, and even going to eviction court.

-So, last week was my court date, but as you can guess, I didn’t attend.
+So, when my court date arrived, as you can guess, I didn’t attend.
 I sent my property manager, and you’ll never believe that this was all over a tiny strip of grass or weeds between a walkway and the next-door neighbor that we didn’t even believe was our property or was worth cutting.
-Since the tenant also appeared in court, the township inspector was less concerned, as he saw that we did actually care about rectifying the situation, and yes, I’m still a free man, as the bench warrant was dropped.
+Since the tenant also appeared in court, the township inspector was less concerned, as he saw that we did actually care about rectifying the situation.
+So, yes—I left a free man, as the bench warrant was dropped.

 Own Less and Control More